vincentjanv/whmcs-gridpane/README.md

 # GridPane Server Module for WHMCS
-Tis project was built to connect WHMCS with GridPane.com's API service so we can create sites within WHMCS.
+This project was built to connect WHMCS with GridPane.com's API service so we can create sites within WHMCS.

 ***Discliamer: First this is not quite ready for production use so use at your own risk.***